mmac1020/react-lifecycle/README.md

 ## To Run

-Fork and clone this repo and `npm install` The same disclaimer from last time: Highly encouraged that you `git checkout end` to get the end point and follow along while taking notes instead of trying to type along with me from the starting point.
+Fork and clone this repo and `npm install` The same disclaimer from last time: Highly encouraged that you `git checkout main` to get the end point and follow along while taking notes instead of trying to type along with me from the starting point.

 Then run, `npm run start`